There’s just too much to do and not enough time to get it all done!

 Here are six things you need to know and work on in order to overcome overwhelm.

 We have lots of competing interests and pressures on us on a day-to-day basis so being overwhelmed will happen.

 Knowing it’s normal helps because it shows that we are not alone in the situation and that if others experience and overcome it then we can too.

 Once you recognize it’s normal then the following five steps will help to resolve it.

-As overwhelm is caused by layering issues, we need to unpeeled those layers in prefer to overcome it.
+As overwhelm is caused by layering issues, we need to unpeel those layers in prefer to overcome it.

-Each of these steps are a layer of that process and the removal of the overwhelm comes from the cumulative effect of all the steps being taken.
+Each of these steps is a layer of that process and the removal of the overwhelm comes from the cumulative effect of all the steps being taken.

 Here are the next five steps: